 In the days after your surgery, you may find it helpful to wear dark glasses when in public so as to hide potential discoloration and swelling, while also protecting your eyes, which may feel more delicate as you heal.

-Although each patient’s recovery time is unique, general recovery time is 10 to 14 days.
+Although each patient’s recovery time is unique, general recovery time is about a week.
 The length of time may vary based upon your treatment plan that may include upper eyelid surgery, lower eyelid surgery, or both.

 If you should have any questions during your eyelid recovery, do not hesitate to reach out.
 Our team is ready to help you navigate any challenges you face during your post-surgery experience.